getsynq/synq-dbt/Readme.md

 # Uploading already existent artifacts

 It is possible to upload artifacts that have already been generated.
-In that case, you can use `synq-dbt upload_artifacts` command to upload artifacts to SYNQ.
+In that case, you can use `synq-dbt synq_upload_artifacts` command to upload artifacts to SYNQ.

 ```shell